Ticketpark/api-docs/docs/webhooks/webhooks.md

 ---
 # Webhooks

-By using webhooks, Ticketpark will actively inform your application if certain events take place.
+By using webhooks, Ticketpark will actively inform your application when certain events take place.
 You can then react and fetch the required data from the API for further processing.

 Please contact [support@ticketpark.ch](mailto:support@ticketpark.ch) to store your webhook urls.